 I'm 27 years old and have been making art since I was a kid.
 Even though I lived in the country next to a farm, I knew I wanted to pursue something creative.
 At age 5 I made short films with my cousins and would "screen" them for my family and neighbors.
 In my early teen years I shifted from movies to music, playing shows in St. Louis and releasing several albums online.
 In my late teens I stumbled into making video games as a career, which is appropriate since I get to use all the disciplines I've learned (game design, music, programming, marketing/PR, video production) on a daily basis.

 I became heavily involved with the Xbox Live Indie Games scene in 2011.
 I released a handful of short games there that attracted a larger audience to my work, and helped me grow as a game developer.
 My first published XBLIG game came out when I was 18 and it was a moment I'll never forget.
 Towards the end of the Xbox 360's life I coordinated the Indie Games Uprising III, to help promote over looked games on XBLIG.
 The promotion was featured on the front page of Xbox Live in 2013.

-In 2012, I became interested in trying to push video games forward as a more impactful medium.
-I believe many video games lack substance, they're meant solely as entertainment to help pass time; often players will spend many hours playing a game that is doing nothing to enrich their real life outside of the game.
+In 2012, I became interested in making more thoughtful video games that give you something to take back into real life.
 I made "Sententia" around this time, an experimental game about the psychology behind bullying and the struggles of pursuing your dreams.